 Touch is a wonderful and needed sensation.
 Babies who are not touched do not thrive.
 Children who are not touched develop emotional problems.
 Touch is important to older adults as well.
-Touch helps us feel connected with others and enhances our sexuality.
+Touch helps us feel connected with others.

 - Look for hugs.
 Everybody needs them.
 Some people are a little shy about hugs, but it's okay to ask, "Would you like a hug?"